So you want to start an online business? Congrats! Even setting that intention is something millions of aspiring entrepreneurs unfortunately never do.

 “You need this life-changing program.”

-These are just a sample of absolutely wild statements you’ve probably already seen in the online business space – and if you haven’t seen them, you will soon!
+These are just a sample of absolutely wild statements you’ve probably already seen in the online business space – and if you haven’t seen them, you will!

-As a newbie in this space, it’s super easy to get dazzled by everything you see on social media.
-But business influencers and celebpreneurs purposefully promise you the treasure at the other end of the rainbow so they can continue to claim 100K months.
+As a newbie in this space, it’s easy to get dazzled and distracted by everything you see on social media.
+But business influencers and celebpreneurs purposefully promise you the treasure at the other end of the rainbow so they can continue to claim 50K months.

 Unfortunately, I’ve seen a ton of horror stories of people not getting what they thought they paid for and ending up disappointed with thousands less in their bank.